ksauls/notes/content/projects/100days.md

 That second rule came about because:
 A. I do not want to spend inordinate amounts of time on the task.
 Limiting my work to one hour prevents burnout and also provides incentive to get stuff done.
 In other words, knowing I only have an hour to write should provide encouragement to focus and get the article finished.
-B. If I complete an article in under an hour then I'm not 'comitted' to writing for the remaining time.
+B. If I complete an article in under an hour then I'm not 'committed' to writing for the remaining time.
 Yet another motivation to focus and get the work done!

 So, come along with me on this journey.
 I'll be listing my 100 day topics on this page, but the actual articles will only 'go live' every few days.